 Data analysis reveals a diversity of plant parts used in the treatment of asthenia in patients living with HIV.
 Roots are the most frequently used part (27.6%), followed by leaves and bark (25.9% each).

 Fruits account for 8.6% of recorded uses, while stems, petals and seeds are used infrequently (1.7% each).
 In terms of preparation methods, maceration is the most common (39%), followed by infusion (30.5%) and decoction (25.4%).
 Massage, accounting for 5.1% of practices, is a marginal method of administration.
-Overall, oral administration remains predominant, reflecting a preference for aqueous preparations intended for the extraction of active ingredients, while external use remains limited (Fig. 5).
+Overall, oral administration remains predominant, reflecting a preference for aqueous preparations intended for the extraction of active ingredients, while external use remains limited (Figure 5).